BlogSpot

 Will Radiation Therapy Impact my Sexual Function?

 The short answer: it’s possible, and likely.
 There are many factors that affect erectile function, such as age and general health, but treatment for prostate cancer is likely going to have a negative impact on sexual function, a man’s ability to obtain an erection sustainable for intercourse.
-The vast majority of studies, such as the Patient-Reported Outcomes after Monitoring, Surgery, or Radiotherapy for Prostate Cancer6 demonstrate that surgery has a larger impact on sexual function than radiation therapy.
+The vast majority of studies, such as the "Patient-reported outcomes after monitoring, surgery, radiotherapy for prostate cancer"6 demonstrate that surgery has a larger impact on sexual function than radiation therapy.
 However, there is promising news for men concerned with erectile dysfunction.
 Proton therapy was shown to have a minimal impact to erectile function for men younger than 60 years old.
 The study also demonstrated that the healthier the man, the less impact there was on erectile function.6

 The ProtecT trial showed that only approximately 20% of men who had a prostatectomy were potent 5 years after surgery, while approximately 35% of men who chose not to have any treatment were potent 5 years after surgery (see graph below).7